Bardificer/love-mapcell/README.md

 map:drawCell(0,0)
 ```

-the .png and .json from Tilesetter need to be named "src.png" and "json.json" for it to function correctly without modification.
+the .png and .json from Tilesetter need to be named "src.png" and "json.txt" for it to function correctly without modification.
 Also, there needs to be two layers in tilesetter, "bkg" for the actual background drawing, and "funct" for *future plans*

 Uh yeah I guess try it out.
 I'll update this as stuff goes on